alpersonalwebsite/react/00_0_intro.md

 *Example:* if a user clicks on x-link (which is going to be prevented of its default behavior and it will act as a "toggler"), x-data (all the needed assets were downloaded on the *first load*: `HTML/CSS/JS`) is going to be requested `asynchronously` showing the proper view for that particular "model".

 `React` does not require a SPA implementation or approach.
 You can mix React with other JS libraries, use it partially (for certain features) and combine it with `Server Side Logic`.
-Most of the examples I'll provide are `SPAs`.
+Most of the examples I'll provide are `SPAs` given that are focus is on the features, not the application.

-At future, we are going to address `routing` and how to keep *UI and URL in sync* with `react-router` package.
+Later, we are going to address `routing` and how to keep *UI and URL in sync* with `react-router` package.
 I strongly encourage you to read **React Router** [documentation](https://github.com/ReactTraining/react-router).

 ---

 ### What´s JSX...?

 It´s an extension to `JS syntax` recommended by React to describe *how our UI should look like*.
-It´s not mandatory; just a really convenient and standardized way of writing our components.
+It´s not mandatory; just a really convenient,standardized and abstract way of writing our components.

-*Note:* It´s important to remember React´s motto: `A JavaScript library for building user interfaces.` Following this notion, you will find coherent to have a strict relation between `logic` and `markup` in the same small unit or component.

-Or, as `React docs` describe...
+*Note:* It´s important to remember React´s motto: `A JavaScript library for building user interfaces.` Following this premise, you will find coherent to have a strict relation between `logic` and `markup` in the same small unit or component, r, as `React docs` describe...

-> React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display.
+> "React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time, and how the data is prepared for display".

 Here´s and example of a class-based component using `JSX`